 - 15 turns or so freshly-cracked black pepper

-- To cook the chicken: Bring a medium-sized pot to a boil and lower heat to a simmer.
+- Bring a medium-sized pot to a boil and lower heat to a simmer.
 Poach the chicken breasts for 20 to 25 minutes in simmering water, until fully cooked and not pink in the center.
 Let cool fully, covered, in the fridge for about 30 minutes before proceeding.
 Can be made up to two days in advance.PRO TIP: Make sure the water does not boil when poaching chicken.
 This will toughen the meat.
 Also, this is a good time to prep your other ingredients.

 - Dice the cooled chicken into 1/2" to 1" chunks.